Beginners of the Curly Girl Method – you’ve come to the right place!

-Co-washing means conditioner washing and so you should aim to only wash your hair with conditioner products.
+Co-washing means conditioner washing and so you should aim to only wash your hair with CG approved conditioners.

-As explained earlier, most shampoos contain sulphates but you can get some shampoos which are no-poo or low-poo.
+As explained earlier, most shampoos contain sulfates but you can get some shampoos that are no-poo or low-poo.

 No poo means that there is absolutely no lather in the product and low-poo means there is some.

-In low-poo shampoos, the sulphates have been replaced with other chemicals to make the product lather and cleanse your hair.
+In low-poo shampoos, the sulfates have been replaced with other chemicals to make the product lather and cleanse your hair.

-Some argue that these ingredients are equally as harming as sulphates and therefore low-poo shampoo is not recommended.
+Some argue that these ingredients are equally as harmful as sulfates and therefore low-poo shampoo is not recommended.